yazi-rs/yazi-rs.github.io/docs/plugins/types.md

 - `is_regular` - Whether the file represented by the url is a regular file
 - `is_search` - Whether the file represented by the url from the search result
 - `is_archive` - Whether the file represented by the url from an archive
-- `is_absolute` - Whether the file represented by the url is an absolute path
+- `is_absolute` - Whether the path represented by the url is absolute
-- `has_root` - Whether the file represented by the url has a root
+- `has_root` - Whether the path represented by the url has a root

 Methods: